ShadrachKadah/alx-pre_course/README.md

-Is Goos to be in ALX
+Is Good to be in ALX